Quick Diet Guide to Losing Weight

 General Guidelines

-- Daily caloric range: 1200-1500 calories (you must determine the healthiest amount for you).
+Daily caloric range: 1200-1500 calories (determine the healthiest amount for you).

-- Meal caloric range: 3-500 calories
+Meal caloric range: 3-500 calories

-- Meals per day: 3-4 every 3-5 hours (allow enough time for proper digestion and absorption)
+Meals per day: 3-4 every 3-5 hours (allow enough time for proper digestion and absorption)

 Simple Plate Ratio

-Use this breakdown for every meal, small meal, snack, or what my 20-month old son, Preston calls “snat”.
+Use this breakdown for every meal, small meal, snack, or what my 20-month-old son, Preston, calls “snat”.

-- 45-55% Plant Nutrients/Vegetables (dark green, starchy, red/orange, etc.)
+45-55% Plant Nutrients/Vegetables (dark green, starchy, red/orange, etc.)

-- 25-40% Protein (lean white meat, fish, soy, eggs, vegetables, nuts, beans, etc.)
+25-40% Protein (lean white meat, fish, soy, eggs, vegetables, nuts, beans, etc.)

-- 25% Fiber (beans, legumes, fruit, seeds, vegetables, etc.)
+25% Fiber (beans, legumes, fruit, seeds, vegetables, etc.)

-*****Although I haven't specifically mentioned it, you should still be mindful of the number of good fats (nuts, avocado, olive oil, etc.) in your diet, too.
+*****Although I haven't explicitly mentioned it, you should still be mindful of the number of good fats (nuts, avocado, olive oil, etc.) in your diet, too.
 You shouldn't exceed 15% in any given meal unless deemed necessary.

 Biological Clock and Circadian Rhythm